Skip Maine state header navigation

 Since the goal of the interactive source analysis is to capture the maximum impact from all sources combined, it is possible that the refined receptor grid used for the applicant alone will need to be modified (enlarged, refined, etc.) to accommodate emissions from the other sources included in the analysis.

-EPA recommends a 2-tiered approach for modeling ambient NO2 impacts from point sources:
+EPA currently allows for a 3-tiered screening approach for modeling ambient NO2 impacts from point sources:

-Tier 1 is performed by obtaining the maximum annual average concentration and assuming a total conversion of NO to NO2.
-If the concentration exceeds MAAQS and/or increment standards, a tier 2 analysis may be used.
+Tier 1 is performed by obtaining the maximum average concentration and assuming a total conversion of NO to NO2.
+If the concentration exceeds MAAQS, NAAQS and/or increment standards, a tier 2 analysis may be explored.

-Tier 2 uses the Ambient Ratio Method (ARM) where the maximum annual average concentration (Tier 1 estimate) by an empirically-derived NO2/NOx value of 0.75 (national annual default).
-A ratio differing from 0.75 may be used if the source provides sound data that is representative of the area where the maximum annual impact occurred.
+Tier 2 uses the Ambient Ratio Method (ARM) where the maximum average concentration (Tier 1 estimate) by an empirically-derived NO2/NOx value of 0.75 (national annual default).
+A ratio differing from 0.75 may be used if the source provides sound data that is representative of the area where the maximum annual impact occurred, although this will likely involve USEPA approval on a case-by-case basis.
+If the concentration exceeds MAAQS, NAAQS and/or increment standards, a tier 3 analysis may be explored.

 Additional Class II Analyses